Chronos Materia: Development

 The game was first announced in a June 2013 issue of Dengeki PlayStation, with an initial release date of September 23, 2013.
-The development team, Gust's, main goal in creating the game was to make it an RPG that was easy for the player to get into, and easy to play repeatedly.
+The development team, Gust's, main goal in creating the game was to make it an RPG that was easy for the player to get into and play repeatedly.
 Character designs were drawn by a vocaloid artist that goes by "Non".
-While the game was meant to be brand new IP for Gust, it still shared concepts frequently visited in its other games, such as item synthesizing and artificial life seen in their Atelier and Ar Nosurge titles.
+While the game was meant to be brand new IP for Gust, it still shared concepts often visited in its other games, such as item synthesizing and artificial life seen in their Atelier and Ar Nosurge titles.

-In mid-2013, screenshots and information regarding the game were released, but the game was delayed shortly prior to its release date and without a new release date.
-No further updates on the game were given after the delay, in 2014 or 2015, although the game had not been announced as cancelled at the time, with its official website even remaining active through 2016.
-The game was announced as cancelled in April 2016 in an issue of Famitsu.
-No reason was given for its cancellation.
+In mid-2013, screenshots and information regarding the game were released, but it was delayed shortly before its release date without a new one.
+No further updates were given after the delay, in 2014 or 2015, although the game had not been announced as cancelled at the time, with its official website even remaining active through 2016.
+The game was announced as cancelled in April 2016 in an issue of Famitsu with no reason given.
 Tecmo Koei had not announced plans on whether or not they would have localized the game for English language regions.
 IGN speculated that it could go either way; smaller publishers such as NIS America had found success in translating some rather niche titles for the Vita, such as Danganronpa, but on the other hand, Tecmo Koei had opted out of translating the Vita version of One Piece: Pirate Warriors 2 around the time of Chronos Materia announcement.